EarthScope/ringserver/README-docker.md

    must be owned by or writable by user ID 10000 (the non-root user that runs ringserver in the container).

+The external volume must be mounted in the container at `/data`.

 ## Configuration options

 Configuration options may be specified in three ways, in order of precedence: